drupalwxt/helm-drupal/docs/architecture.md

 A key mandate is to follow the Open Source Directive as given by the Treasury Board Secretariat (C.2.3.8) which states where possible, use open standards and open source software first.
 Additionally, where possible expose all functionality as services (RESTFul) and leverage microservices via a containerized approach (C2.3.10).

-Key Criteria
+### Key Criteria

 - Ability to dynamically scale workloads based on custom metrics (CPU / memory)
 - Blue-Green, and Canary style deployments
 - Easily migrate workloads to different cloud providers or on-premise environments
 - Design networks to be compliant with ITSG-22
-- Follow the CIS Benchmarks for both Docker + Kubernetes
+- Follow the CIS Benchmarks for both Containers + Kubernetes
-- Facilitate a managed service model whereby a new deployment is done via a single YAML template
+- Facilitate a managed service model whereby a new department can be easily onboard

-For your convenience and to show we are actively interested in helping we have created a Drupal 8 &quot;Canada&quot; distribution where we provide all of the repository links at the end of this document.
-Should you wish to move this work to the canada-ca GitHub repository we will happily assist in moving it over and ensuring all the integration still works correctly.

-Finally, it should be mentioned we can easily spin up a site in either our production / innovation Kubernetes cluster should you wish to see how everything is set up in a live environment.
-We can also provide a demo and any additional information you may need about the infrastructure.
+Provided below is the Terraform (infrastructure as code) necessarily to install the Azure Kubernetes Service Infrastructure as well as configure with optional platform components (RBAC, Service Mesh, Policies, etc).

+* Terraform for Kubernetes Infrastructure: [https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks](https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks)
+* Terraform for Kubernetes Platform: [https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks-platform](https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks-platform)

+To highlight that this solution can run on any cloud service provider we are currently working on support for the IBM Kubernetes Services.

+* Terraform for Kubernetes Infrastructure: [https://github.com/canada-ca-terraform-modules/terraform-kubernetes-iks](https://github.com/canada-ca-terraform-modules/terraform-kubernetes-iks)
+* Terraform for Kubernetes Platform: [https://github.com/canada-ca-terraform-modules/terraform-kubernetes-iks-platform](https://github.com/canada-ca-terraform-modules/terraform-kubernetes-iks-platform)

 ## **Components**